ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 * 🆓📖 [Extensible Markup Language](/fileformatresearch/2024/04/09/xml): A common data representation format.
 * 🆓📖 [ISO](/fileformatresearch/2024/04/11/iso): An optical disc file system image file format.
 * 🆓📖 [Markdown](/fileformatresearch/2024/04/10/markdown-format): A simple markup format used to write documents without complex style or structure.
-* 🆓📖 [PostScript-flavored OpenType](/fileformatresearch/2024/04/14/opentype): Vector font file format.
-* 🆓📖 [PostScript-flavored OpenType Collection](/fileformatresearch/2024/04/14/opentype-collection): Vector font collection file format.
 * 🆓📖 [Plain Text File](/fileformatresearch/2024/04/07/text-file): Basic text file format.
 * 🆓📖 [Portable Document Format](/fileformatresearch/2024/04/09/png): Mainly used as document format for both scanned and rendered, sometimes used as vector image format.
 * 🆓📖 [Portable Network Graphics](/fileformatresearch/2024/04/09/pdf): Lossless pixel image format.
 * 🆓📖 [JPEG Format](/fileformatresearch/2024/04/09/jpeg): Lossy pixel image format.
 * 🆓📖 [Scalable Vector Graphics](/fileformatresearch/2024/04/09/svg): Vector image format.
 * 🆓📖 [TeX](/fileformatresearch/2024/04/15/tex): Markup language format for TeX typesetting system.

+#### Fonts

+* 🆓📖 [PostScript-flavored OpenType](/fileformatresearch/2024/04/14/opentype): Vector font file format.
+* 🆓📖 [PostScript-flavored OpenType Collection](/fileformatresearch/2024/04/14/opentype-collection): Vector font collection file format.
 * 🆓📖 [WOFF2](/fileformatresearch/2024/04/14/woff2): Vector font file for web.

+#### Archive and Compression

+* 🆓📖 [7Z](/fileformatresearch/2024/04/10/7z): Archive and compression format with more function and better compression ratio.
 * 🆓📖 [ZIP](/fileformatresearch/2024/04/10/zip): Archive and compression format, also as the basis for many other file formats.

 ### Domain Specific Read and Write

 #### Unix-like System Archive and Compression

+On Unix-like systems, archiving and compression are treated as two operations.
+Tar is responsible for archiving, and other softwares is responsible for compressing.
+This is a relatively complex process to use.

+One advantage of these software is that Tar can save file permission information on file systems of Unix-like systems.
+But I personally think it's better to include a shell script with the archive to set the file permissions.
+This eliminates the need to use a tar archive.

 * 🆓📖 [Bzip2](/fileformatresearch/2024/04/10/bzip2): Single file compression format.
 * 🆓📖 [Gzip](/fileformatresearch/2024/04/10/gzip): Single file compression format.